ComposableFi/composable/docs/docs/products/composable-ibc/hyperspace-relayer.md

 ## Hyperspace runs the Fisherman Protocol

 While trustless bridges are a preferable alternative to trusted solutions, they are still subject to attacks if one of the blockchains in question is taken over by a malicious validator set.
-To address this threat, we implement the Fisherman Protocol.
+The solution lies in the Fisherman Protocol.
 Thus, any relayer running Hyperspace in ‘Fisherman mode’ can report malicious blockchain headers to freeze bridges if a chain is taken over by bad actors.
 The relayer then receives the associated slashing rewards for themselves, thus incentivizing relayers to remain vigilant and on the lookout for malicious blockchain takeovers.

 ![hyperspace_fisherman](../images-centauri/hyperspace-fisherman.png)